 Students with significant academic and mental health concerns are most often reported via the CARE network.
 Reports are made regularly, with an increase in reports made at the mid-term and conclusion of the semester.
 More and more reports are being made that assist in our ability to recognize students heading toward crisis before an official crisis occurs.

-The SSN is a group of approximately 30-40 individuals representative of many campus offices that meets bi-weekly to discuss the role these offices play in helping students, "hot topics" on college campuses, preventative efforts available at UR, and other topics that relate with student success.
-The SSN members review a list of students of concern once a week and report additional information to the Assistant Director for Student Support Services.
+The SSN is a group of approximately 30 to 40 individuals representing many campus offices.
+The SSN meets monthly to discuss the role these offices play in helping students, "hot topics" on college campuses, preventative efforts available at UR, and other topics that relate with student success.
+The SSN members review a list of students of concern once a week and report additional information to a CARE team member.
 The SSN epitomizes collaboration and education for the benefit of student success and operates under the highest of ethical standards.

 We appreciate having more information than less information when it comes to assisting students in need.
 Please review Questions to Consider Before Submitting a CARE Report for more guidance regarding reporting.
-You may also contact Erin Halligan at firstname.lastname@example.org or 585-273-2568 to discuss your concern prior to submitting.
+You may also contact a CARE team member at CAREnetwork@rochester.edu or (585) 275-4085 to discuss your concern prior to submitting.

 Upon pressing "submit" you will be redirected to a page thanking you for your submission.
-If you do not receive this message, please contact Erin Halligan at 585-273-2568 to report the problem.
+If you do not receive this message, please contact a CARE team member at (585) 275-4085 to report the problem.
 In certain circumstances you may be contacted to provide additional information about your report.
 If you are not contacted and you have received the submission message, rest assured that your report is being reviewed and acted upon.
-If you would like an update on the student for which you submitted a CARE report, please contact Erin at email@example.com.
-Erin will share information regarding this student as appropriate and in the student's best interest.
+If you would like an update on the student about whom you submitted a CARE report, please contact a CARE team member at CAREnetwork@rochester.edu.
+We will share information regarding this student as appropriate and in the student's best interest.

-Only a small group of campus representatives (the student support network) are aware of the names of students on the CARE list and an even smaller group of individuals (the CARE team) are given the details needed to effectively triage the student in need.
-This list of student's names is kept confidential so as not to affect or bias other areas of the student's experience.
-The CARE list is intended to identify students in or heading toward distress and provide these students with assistance via appropriate campus resources.
+Only a small group of campus representatives (the Student Support Network) are aware of the names of students on the CARE list.
+An even smaller group of individuals (the CARE team) are given the details needed to effectively triage the student in need.
+This list of names is kept confidential so as not to affect or bias other areas of the student's experience.
+The CARE list is intended to identify students in or heading toward distress, and provide these students with assistance via appropriate campus resources.

 If you happen to submit a CARE report regarding a student already identified on the CARE list, your information will simply be added to the previously existing CARE report(s).
 Each CARE report provides a unique perspective that is likely to assist in identifying the most appropriate campus resource for the student in need.